-Mark your calendars: the 2019 Local Emergency Planning Committee (LEPC) meeting dates and location have been set!
-Pierce County LEPC meetings occur on the second Tuesday of every quarter from 1:30 p.m. to 3:30 p.m. in room 104 of the Fabulich Center; located at 3600 Port of Tacoma Road, Tacoma, WA 98424.
+Mark your calendars: the 2020 LEPC meeting dates and locations have been set.
+Regular meetings are held the second Tuesday every four months from 1:30 p.m. to 3:30 p.m. in Room 104 of the Fabulich Center, located at: 3600 Port of Tacoma Road, Tacoma, WA 98424.
+Thank you to the Port of Tacoma for providing this meeting space!

-Local Emergency Planning Committees (LEPCs) are community-based organizations formed under the authority of the Emergency Planning and Community Right-to-Know Act of 1986 (commonly called EPCRA), a United States federal law.
+Local Emergency Planning Committees (LEPCs) are community-based organizations formed under the authority of the Emergency Planning and Community Right-to-Know Act, commonly called "EPCRA," a United States federal law.

-To better enable cooperation between industry, interested residents, environmental and other public-interest organizations, and government at all levels, the Act established an ongoing "forum" at the local level: the LEPC.
+To better enable cooperation between the chemical industry, community members, environmental organizations, first responders, and others, EPCRA established an ongoing "forum" at the local level: the LEPC.
 EPCRA also established a State Emergency Response Commission (SERC) for each state to designate the LEPCs within its territory.

 Inventory reporting provides information on the amounts, location, and storage conditions of hazardous chemicals within Pierce County.
 The purpose of this requirement is to increase public awareness of chemical hazards in our communities and to better inform emergency planning.